 These features can create a catalog overview page that displays a thumbnail of each product category, as well as it is ideal for creating a featured products section, a filtering price slider, and much more.

 With just a few clicks, you can transform your WooCommerce store into a catalog site entirely or partially with the help of WP Catalog Enquiry.
-It’s powerful enough that anyone can run a shop and a catalog at the same time.
+It’s powerful enough that anyone can run a shop and a catalog simultaneously.

 When it comes to asking questions about the product, this plugin is also a terrific option.
 Your users only need to fill out the inquiry form.
 In addition, you can hide product prices for all users or just visitors in the free version.
-With this feature-rich plugin, you may run a shop and a catalog at the same time.
+With this feature-rich plugin, you may run a shop and a catalog simultaneously.
 You can also use this plugin to collect product inquiries from buyers via an inquiry form.

 The eCommerce Product Catalog is highly adaptable.
-Various product catalog features, such as product price, characteristics, delivery choices, and image, can be enabled or disabled. eCommerce Product Catalog is compatible with any WordPress theme, thanks to the theme integration wizard.
+Various product catalog features, such as product price, characteristics, delivery choices, and image, can be enabled or disabled.
+In addition, thanks to the theme integration wizard, the eCommerce Product Catalog is compatible with any WordPress theme.

 To top it off, the eCommerce Product Catalog supports SEO-friendly rich snippets and automatically generates product feeds.
 This plugin also allows you to use shortcodes to create multi-level product categories.